 Being a l10n driver provides an opportunity to be or become deeply immersed in the community, and to have a strong impact on how Mozilla is perceived in your linguistic community.
 You might use this expertise in your current job, or to help you attain a different job.

 In addition, as a l10n driver, you can be a driving force to improve the quality of the Web.

 Becoming a l10n driver

-To become a topic driver for a topic that doesn't have one yet, you first need to meet certain qualifications:
+To become a l10n driver for a locale that doesn't have one yet, you first need to meet certain qualifications:

 - Expertise in the language of the locale.

 - Active contributor in the locale (at least once a month).

 - Ability to communicate with a diverse, geographically distributed community.